 - After the Board meets and interviews you, they discuss you as an applicant and determine whether or not to recommend you as an applicant to the field of your choosing.

 - If the Board recommends you, the Chair of the PPAC writes a very detailed, organized, letter of recommendation using excerpts from all of your letters of recommendation you gathered along the way.
 The schools know what our committee letter represents, the power it carries, and what it stands for.
-While you may choose Option 1, the schools may wonder why you don't have a committee letter.

 - We submit our committee letter to the Central Application Service you provide us and that sends our letter out to all the schools you are applying to.